×

 What is the Significance of Gudi Padwa?

 According to the lunar calendar, the day marks the beginning of the Hindu New Year.
 It is a time for new beginnings, resolutions, and fresh starts.
 The festival also has a rich cultural significance and is celebrated differently across these regions.
-For instance - in Maharashtra, this festival is celebrated by hoisting a Gudi, a decorated pole with colourful cloth, flowers, and a copper pot called a kalash on the top.
+For instance, in Maharashtra, this festival is celebrated by hoisting a Gudi, a decorated pole with colourful cloth, flowers, and a copper pot called a kalash on the top.
 This Gudi is placed outside the house as a symbol of victory, prosperity, and good fortune.
 In Goa, the festival is known as Samvatsar Padvo and is celebrated by preparing traditional dishes such as ukdiche modak, etc. In Karnataka, the festival is known as Ugadi and is marked by preparing a special dish called Obbattu or Holige.
 Gudi Padwa is a great time to renew relationships and forgo past grievances.
 People come together to celebrate the festival, exchange greetings, and enjoy traditional dishes.
 It is a time to strengthen family bonds and build new relationships.

 How is Gudi Padwa celebrated?